linkerd/website/linkerd.io/content/2.15/reference/k8s-versions.md

 | `2.15`          | `1.22`                     | `1.30`                     |
 {{< /table >}}

-Notes:

-1. Linkerd will almost never change the supported Kubernetes version in a minor release, which is why the table above only lists major versions.
+Note that Linkerd will almost never change the supported Kubernetes version in a minor release, which is why the table above only lists major versions.
 One known exception: Linkerd 2.11.0 supported Kubernetes 1.16, but 2.11.1 and later required Kubernetes 1.17 as shown in the table above.